Sometimes choosing a travel destination is hard.

 - Estonia, Latvia and Lithuania

 - Hong Kong

 Please don’t get offended if your country is not listed; I haven’t been everywhere and I don’t feel comfortable recommending a place where I haven’t been.
-I’ve also left out lots of places I loved to visit (France, Malawi, Egypt, Israel, China, Japan, Guatemala, Guateloupe) but that don’t seem to me to be quite as good places for a first-time independent traveler.
+I’ve also left out lots of places I loved to visit (France, Spain, Malawi, Egypt, Israel, China, Japan, Guatemala, Guadeloupe) but that don’t seem to me to be quite as good places for a first-time independent traveler.

 Do you have any advice to add about choosing a destination?
 How do you choose?
 And do you have any places to add to my list of “easy” countries to visit?
 Please add a comment below!

 I am a co-host of Travel Photo Thursday, along with Jan from Budget Travel Talk, Ruth from Tanama Tales and Nancie from Budget Travelers Sandbox.
 If you have a travel blog and want to join in, do the following:

 - Add your blog to the linkup, using the link below.